Hewq77/RCCA/README.md

-# RCCA for Defending Against Adversarial Attacks in Hyperspectral Image Classification
+# RCCA
-A New Context-Aware Framework for Defending Against Adversarial Attacks in Hyperspectral Image Classification Bing Tu, Wangquan He, Qianming Li, Yishu Peng, and Antonio Plaza
+This repository contains the PyTorch implementation of the paper "A New Context-Aware Framework for Defending Against Adversarial Attacks in Hyperspectral Image Classification". (_IEEE TGRS 2023_)[[pdf]]([url](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10056357))